Home

 PageLITE 686 details

-Industries: packaging (blisters, trays), signage, POS displays, small enclosures, agricultural containers, medical trays.
+Typical use: blister packs, trays, signage, POS displays, enclosures, containers, and medical trays.

 Medium format machines: LITE 1366, LITE 1010, LITE 1510, LITE 2010

-This is the range where most production shops land.
-Forming areas from roughly 1300×600 mm up to 1960×960 mm, servo-driven heating on the larger models, and up to 100 independent heating zones.
-Power runs from 28 kW to 125 kW.
+Most production shops end up in this range.
+Forming areas run from roughly 1300×600 mm to 1960×960 mm.
+Larger models use servo-driven heating, and heating-zone options go up to 100 zones.
+Power ranges from 28 kW to 125 kW.

-A long-format machine built for parts that are wide but not tall.
-The 1332×620 mm forming area is nearly double the width of the LITE 686 while keeping the same 660 mm depth — which makes it the natural choice for elongated parts: signage panels, automotive trim strips, and packaging lines that run wide, shallow formats.
-At 28 kW it handles medium-gauge ABS, PETG, and PVC without issues.
-Available on request — contact us for lead time.
+LITE 1366 is built for parts that are wide but not tall.
+The 1332×620 mm forming area is almost double the width of the LITE 686 while keeping the same 660 mm sheet depth.
+That format works well for signage panels, automotive trim strips, and wide shallow packaging.
+At 28 kW, it handles medium-gauge ABS, PETG, and PVC in normal production settings.
+Available on request; contact us for lead time.

 ParameterValue